This guide will walk you through deploying the Proxus stack locally and connecting a simulated device to witness real-time data flow.

 Docker Engine 4GB+ RAM

-Ensure you have Docker and Docker Compose installed on your machine.
+Ensure you have Docker and Docker Compose v2 installed on your machine.

 Deployment

-The fastest way to get Proxus running is using our automated installer.
-Run the following command in your terminal:
+The fastest way to get Proxus running is using the automated installer for your operating system:

 cd proxus-platform